WorldWindEarth/WorldWindEarth.github.io/README.md

 #### Use the WorldWindJS library
 The WorldWindJS library v2.0 (to-be-released) does not have dependencies on the NASA elevation services.

+#### Build your own elevation server
+- [Elevation Server](elevation-server.md) - How to create a WorldWind elevation server
+- [Elevation Data](elevation-data.md) - Sources for elevation data and conversion scripts

 #### Change the source to use other elevation services
 Here's an example for using alternative elevation services.
 In this example, two custom elevation coverages are defined, a custom elevation model is then defined, and finally, the WorldWindow is configured with the